 8.9.7 Birds must have access to entries and exits whose combined width adds up to at least one inch per bird for the first 100 birds and quarter of an inch per bird for every bird above that number.

 Note: A flock of 40 birds or less must have access to at least one entry/exit door that is at least 24 inches wide.
-A flock of 40 to 48 birds must have access to two entry/exit doors that are each 24 inches wide.
+A flock of 40 to 48 birds must have access to two entry/exit doors that are each 24 inches wide or a single door that is at least double the minimum width required by 8.9.6.
 A flock of 48 to 100 birds must have at least two doors whose combined width adds up to at least one inch per bird; for example an 80 bird flock must have at least two doorways that add up to at least 80 inches in width.
 A flock of 120 birds must have at least two doorways that add up to at least 105 inches – 100 inches for the first 100 birds and 5 inches for the extra 20 at quarter of an inch per bird.

 8.9.8 Not allocated.

 8.9.9 The height of any entry or exit must be at least one inch more than the height of the tallest bird in the flock when the bird is upright.